trietphm/chatgpt-slackbot/README.md

 ChatGPT for Slack
 ---

-Start an API service for interacting with ChatGPT on Slack.
+Start an API service for interacting with ChatGPT on Slack using the [OpenAI node](https://github.com/openai/openai-node)
-This app uses the library at https://github.com/transitive-bullshit/chatgpt-api.
-Check that repo and the code in `app.ts` for more detail.

 _Note: The code is ugly because I only want to make it works and too lazy to maintain_